-26. It is not good to beat those who are noble nor to fine a righteous man for uprightness.
+26. It is not good to beat those who are noble or to fine a righteous man for uprightness.

 27. He who restrains his words has knowledge, and a man of understanding has a calm spirit.

-28. Even a fool, when he keeps quiet, is considered wise; he who keeps his lips closed, a man of understanding.
+28. Even a fool, when he keeps quiet, is considered wise, and he who keeps his lips shut, a man of understanding.

 ¶1.
-He sets himself apart who seeks for something desired; he will break forth with all sound wisdom.
+He who seeks something desirable sets himself apart; he will break out with all sound wisdom.

 2. A fool takes no pleasure in understanding, but only that his mind may express itself.

-3. When a wicked man comes, contempt also comes, and with dishonor, reproach.
+3. When a wicked man comes, contempt comes also, and with dishonor, disgrace.

-4. Words of a man’s mouth are deep waters, a rushing wadi, a fountain of wisdom.
+4. The words of a man’s mouth are like deep waters; a flowing brook, a fountain of wisdom.

-5. It is not good to be partial to a wicked man, thrusting aside a righteous man in judgment.
+5. It is not good to be partial to a wicked man, to thrust aside a righteous man in judgment.

 6. A fool’s lips enter into contention, and his mouth calls for blows.